MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

 4. Repeat steps 2 - 3 to add translations for other languages.

-After adding translations for all languages, you must preview the survey to see if everything is working as expected.
-Select the language from the language selector at the top-right corner of the survey.
+After adding translations for all languages, you must preview the survey to see if everything works as expected.
+Select the language from the language selector at the upper-right corner of the survey.

 ![Translated survey](media/translated-survey.png "Translated survey")